 My first stop was Podman.
 On Linux, Podman is a fantastic daemonless container engine that offers a Docker-compatible CLI.
 I was excited to try it on macOS.
 However, the experience wasn’t quite the same.
 On a Mac, Podman needs to manage a Linux VM to run containers, and it relies on Rosetta for emulation on Apple Silicon.
 This setup felt a bit clunky and not as native as I had hoped.
 The need for Rosetta and the underlying VM management made it feel like I was just trading one set of complexities for another.

-Attempt 2: Colima with Docker and the buildx
+Attempt 2: Colima with Docker and the buildx rabbit hole

 My hunt for the perfect setup intensified when I ran into a specific,